kemul/taxi-fare/ReadME.md

 ## Testing

-Input file exist in the root project, with name `input.txt`
+1. Input file exist in the root project, with file name `input.txt`
 ```
 ├── input.txt                # Sample input file for testing
 ```

-To run the unit tests for the project, use the following command:
+2. To run the unit tests for the project, use the following command:
 ```bash
 go test ./... -coverprofile=coverage
 ```